-- Define the conditions for an economically efficient allocation of resources (1,3) - Apply economic analysis and efficiency in natural resources and environmental problems (1,6) - Explain those circumstances under which a market-based economy will allocate resources efficiently (2,3) - Explain measurement of cost and benefits of environmental protection (2,3) - Analyze applications of cost and benefit analysis in policy making (2,3) - Explain cost-effectiveness and impact Analysis (1,2,3) - Explain those circumstances under which a market-based economy will fail to allocate resources efficiently.
-In particular, students will be able to demonstrate market failures due to externalities (2,3,4) - Analyze government regulatory attempts to correct market failures in terms of their economic efficiency (1,2,3,6) - Describe incentive based approaches to correct market failures (2,3) - Identify examples of common property resources (2,3) - Apply the Coase theorem to environmental issues, and use the Coase theorem to develop policies to improve environmental quality.
-(1,2,3) - Analyze government policy toward common property resources 1,2,3
+- Define the conditions for an economically efficient allocation of resources (1,3) - Apply economic analysis and efficiency in natural resources and environmental problems (1,6) - Explain those circumstances under which a market-based economy will allocate resources efficiently (2,3) - Explain measurement of cost and benefits of environmental protection (2.3) - Analyze applications of cost and benefit analysis in policy making (2,3) - Explain cost-effectiveness and impact Analysis (1,2,3) - Explain those circumstances under which a market-based economy will fail to allocate resources efficiently.
+In particular, students will be able to demonstrate market failures due to externalities (2,3,4) - Analyze government regulatory attempts to correct market failures in terms of their economic efficiency (1,2,3,6) - Describe incentive-based approaches to correct market failures (2,3) - Identify examples of common property resources (2,3) - Apply the Coase theorem to environmental issues and use the Coase theorem to develop policies to improve environmental quality.
+(1,2,3) - Analyze government policy toward common property resources (1,2,3) - Make an effective oral presentation (using PowerPoint) (2)

-Prerequisites: Principles of Microeconomics (Econ 110 and Econ 111 or Econ 300) Required Text: Environmental Economics & Policy by Tom Tietenberg 2010 (6 th Edition), Published by Addison-Wesley.
+Prerequisites: Principles of Microeconomics (Econ 110 and Econ 111 or Econ 300)

+Required Text:

+Environmental Economics & Natural Resources Economics by Tom Tietenberg 2015 (10th Edition), Published by Addison-Wesley.
 Additional readings will be assigned as well.
 See the Chapter Assignments Section.
-Office: Sage Hall # 2042.
-Ext.
-8599 Email: shah.dabirian@csuci.edu Office hours: Mondays 8 to 9 A.M. and 1 to 3 P.M "And by Appointment"